bravecollective/neucore-mumble-plugin/README.md

 Features:
 - Permissions based on Neucore groups.
 - Configurable nickname based on character data and Neucore groups (tags).
-- Bans based on Neucore groups.
+- Bans based on Neucore groups, corporation or alliance.
 - Support for multiple Mumble servers.

 ## How it works